tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/下载中心/更新日志/更新日志（Web & 小程序 & uni-app）_intl_en.md

 ### 2.1.3 @2019.10.31

 **Changes**
-Combined messages (multiple message elements in one message) sent via RESTful API calls or the legacy IM version are compatible.
+Combined messages (multiple message elements in one message) sent via RESTful API calls or the legacy Chat version are compatible.
 For more information, see [Compatibility Guide](https://web.sdk.qcloud.com/im/doc/en/tutorial-01-faq.html).

 **Bug fixing**

 - The unread count was inaccurate.
 - Messages were disordered because read messages were not reported.
 - Empty image messages were sent successfully but could not be rendered.
 The SDK did not support sending empty image messages.